-Metadata is a term you may hear of sometimes but not truly understand.
+Metadata is a term you may hear of sometimes, but not truly understand.
 You may wonder: What exactly is metadata?
 In simple terms, metadata is “data about data.”
 It helps describe, organize, and manage information across various platforms.

 Metadata plays a crucial role in making information easier to find and understand.
 This guide will break down the concept of metadata, explain its different types, and show why it’s important in our everyday digital interactions.

 What Is Metadata?
-How Can We Understand it?
+How Can We Understand It?

 This information helps people understand what the book is about without reading it.
 In the digital world, metadata helps organize and manage data effectively.